A Time to Kill (Grisham novel)

 A Time to Kill is a 1989 legal thriller and debut novel by American author John Grisham.
 The novel was rejected by many publishers before Wynwood Press eventually gave it a 5,000-copy printing.
 When Doubleday published The Firm, Wynwood released a trade paperback of A Time to Kill, which became a bestseller.

 Dell published the mass market paperback months after the success of The Firm, bringing Grisham to widespread popularity among readers.
 Doubleday eventually took over the contract for A Time to Kill and released a special hardcover edition.

 Setting

-The story takes place in the fictional town of Clanton, in the equally fictional Ford County, Mississippi.
-This setting is also featured in other John Grisham novels.
+The story takes place in Clanton, a town in fictional Ford County, Mississippi during the post-Jim Crow era.
+Grisham would later use Ford County as a setting for several other novels.
 A passage in The Chamber reveals that the events of A Time to Kill took place in 1984.

-Three of the characters, Jake Brigance, Harry Rex Vonner, and Lucien Wilbanks, later appear in two sequel novels, 2013's Sycamore Row and 2020's A Time for Mercy.
-Harry Rex Vonner and Lucien Wilbanks also appear in Grisham's 2003 novel The Last Juror, which is set in Clanton in the 1970s.
-Harry Rex Vonner also appears in the 2002 Grisham novel, The Summons, and in the short story "Fish Files", in the 2009 collection Ford County.
+Three of the characters - Jake Brigance, Harry Rex Vonner, and Lucien Wilbanks - later appear in two sequel novels, 2013's Sycamore Row and 2020's A Time for Mercy.
+Vonner and Wilbanks also appear in Grisham's 2003 novel The Last Juror, set in Clanton in the 1970s and Vonner is also featured in the 2002 novel, The Summons, and in the short story "Fish Files", in the 2009 collection Ford County.

 Inspiration

 Grisham has described the book as "very autobiographical" in that the novel's "young attorney is basically me" and the drama is based on a case he witnessed.
-In 1984 Grisham witnessed the harrowing testimony of a 12-year-old rape victim at the DeSoto County courthouse in Hernando, Mississippi.
+In 1984, Grisham witnessed the harrowing testimony of a 12-year-old rape victim at the DeSoto County courthouse in Hernando, Mississippi.
 Two sisters, Julie Scott, 16 years old, and Marcie Scott, 12 years old, had both been raped, brutally beaten, and nearly murdered by Willie James Harris.
 Unlike Grisham's depiction, however, the Scotts were white and their assailant was black.

 According to Grisham's official website, Grisham used his spare time to begin his first novel, which "explored what would have happened if the girl's father had murdered her assailants."
 He spent three years on A Time to Kill and finished it in 1987.
 Grisham was a member of the Mississippi House of Representatives when he wrote the book, and much of it was written while he was staying at the Sun-n-Sand Motor Hotel in Jackson, Mississippi, a popular lodging establishment for state legislators.

-Grisham has also cited Harper Lee's To Kill a Mockingbird as an influence.
-Another stated inspiration was the success of Presumed Innocent.
+Grisham has also cited Harper Lee's To Kill a Mockingbird, which centered around a black man being defended in court by a white attorney, as an influence on A Time to Kill.
+Another stated inspiration was 1987's Presumed Innocent, the success of which fed the growing subgenre of legal thrillers.